GPay Limit Per Day: Google Pay Transaction Limits in 2026

 Google Pay sets additional limits for specific cases.
 These restrictions enhance security and improve the overall user experience:

-• Transaction request.
 Users can request up to Rs 2,000 per transaction.
-This feature is especially useful for settling debts with friends or family.
+This feature is especially useful for settling debts with friends or family quickly and easily.

-• Merchant-specific restrictions.
-Some merchant payments may have different limits based on agreements between Google Pay and service providers.
+Some merchant payments may have different limits based on specific agreements between Google Pay and various service providers.

 As you can see, custom limits help service adapt to needs of customers plus ensure your payment’s security.